kddubey/cappr/thoughts.md

 A major todo was to make caching compatible with non-GPT-2 HuggingFace models.
 I tabled that because I figured most users would just use OpenAI, not HuggingFace.
-Seeing how popular self-hosting is today, that was *almost* a mistake.
-I say *almost* because I would've been too early.
-Quantized Llama 2 models were only released and supported by HuggingFace a few weeks ago.
+Seeing how popular self-hosting is today, that was almost a mistake.
+I say almost because things—model architectures, quantization, formats—change so quickly that it's hard to be too early haha.

 On a separate note, it's disappointing that OpenAI doesn't support `echo=True, logprobs=1` for the highly performant `gpt-3.5-turbo-instruct` model.
 I'll be focusing